Shoot The Builder

 - In The Dark Knight Rises, Bane kidnaps Dr. Leonid Pavel and forces him to modify the fusion reactor which he built for Wayne Enterprises into a bomb.
-Bane presents his plan to the people of Gotham in the city stadium and shoots the Doctor after he confirms that he's the only one with the knowledge to defuse it.
+Bane presents his plan to the people of Gotham in the city stadium and breaks the Doctor's neck after he confirms that he's the only one with the knowledge to defuse it.

 - The nuclear engineer in The Sum of All Fears was killed by the terrorists as soon as they believed the bomb was finished.
 They probably should have let him triple check everything first.

 - Goldeneyes Silverhand Dactylos from The Colour of Magic who was maimed by various employers to stop him creating anything more beautiful.
 He earned his name by crafting replacement eyes and a silver prosthetic hand, until his last employer simply had him shot.

 - Dactylos is a parody of several real world myths: 1. the unnamed architect who created the Moscow Kremlin who was ordered to be blinded by tsar Ivan The Terrible; 2.
 Ruze who created the Astrological Clock of Prague, who was also blinded so that he could never build a clock that would rival it; 3.
 Greek inventor Daedalus, kept imprisoned by his patron the king of Crete, so that nobody else could benefit from his genius (Daedalus escaped by building himself a set of wings and flying away).

 - Invoked by one of Sybil Ramkin's ancestors to Bergholt Stuttley Johnson, although in this case it was a preventive measure.
 Johnson already had a reputation as "Bloody Stupid" Johnson for years by that time.